malikshahzaib7238/Chatbot_Project/README.md

 2. **Training**: Run the code to train the chatbot model.
 The trained encoder and decoder models will be saved to files "encoder_final" and "decoder_final."

-3. **Testing the Chatbot**: After training, you can test the chatbot using the `test` function provided in the code.
-Simply call the function with a question as an argument, and it will generate a predicted answer.
+3. **Setup Dependencies**: Install the required dependencies by running `pip install tensorflow streamlit`.

+4. **Run the Application**: Open your terminal or command prompt and navigate to the directory containing your code.
+Run the command `streamlit run your_app_name.py` to launch the Streamlit app.

+5. **Chat with the Chatbot**: Once the app is running, you can interact with the chatbot.
+Enter your questions in the input box and press the "Send" button.
+The chatbot's responses will be displayed in the chat area.

+6. **Reset Conversation**: If you want to clear the conversation history and start a new conversation, click the "Reset Conversation" button.

 ## Customization

 Feel free to customize the code to suit your needs.
-You can adjust hyperparameters, model architecture, or add more preprocessing steps as required.
+You can modify the Streamlit UI, adjust the models' hyperparameters, or add more advanced features to enhance the user experience.

 ## Credits

-This code is created by [Your Name] and is based on a sequence-to-sequence model with attention mechanism.
+This code is created by Malik Shahzaib and is based on a sequence-to-sequence model with attention mechanism.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to [List of contributors or resources that helped].

-## References

-Provide references to any external resources, tutorials, or research papers that you used for this project.